Employee pulse survey best practices

 By including core engagement questions in your pulse surveys, you can track engagement levels and understand what's driving engagement over time.

-Use action-oriented questions to understand if employees see action being taken as a result of their previous participation in a survey.
-For example, you can gather agreement levels to the question, "I have seen positive changes take place on basis of our previous survey results."
+Use action-oriented questions to understand if employees see action being taken due to their previous participation in a survey.
+For example, you can gather agreement levels to the question, "I have seen positive changes take place based on our previous survey results."

 Formatting a pulse survey in this way provides a reliable and repeated measure for seeing overall trends in engagement and understanding action planning.

-There are some key factors to understand when deciding on your overall survey cadence and how often to use pulse surveys.
-First, know that it’s a lack of action that causes survey fatigue.
+Although it can be tempting to try to conduct a pulse survey every month or week, proceed with caution and intention.
+After all, it's the lack of action that causes survey fatigue.
 As Culture Amp CEO Didier Elzinga says, “The most typical reason people don’t want to fill out your survey is that you haven’t done anything since the last one.
 They don’t have survey fatigue; they have lack-of-action fatigue.”

 The rule of thumb to combat this fatigue?
 Only survey as often as you can take valuable action on the results.